MicrosoftDocs/power-automate-docs/articles/guidance/planning/adding-analytical-data.md

 To identify bottlenecks in an automation, you can set up actions within the automation that log the start time of each activity or step.
-You can do this by creating an entity<!--note from editor: Should this be "a table," to match our updated terminology?--> that records the step name, start time, and end time.
+You can do this by creating a table that records the step name, start time, and end time.

 ![Adding actions to store analytical data](media/store-analytical-data.png "Adding actions to store analytical data")

-This way, you can keep track of how long it took for each end-to-end run of automation to be completed, and possibly find ways to make your automation even better.<!--note from editor: Suggested.-->
+This way, you can keep track of how long it took for each end-to-end run of automation to be completed, and possibly find ways to make your automation even better.

 If you store this data in Dataverse, you can use Power BI to identify which part of the process took the longest time to complete.